NVIDIA DOCA IP Fragmentation Application Guide

 Prerequisites

-The IPsec security gateway application is based on DOCA Flow.
+The Fragmentation application is based on DOCA Flow.
 Therefore, the user is required to allocate huge pages.

 $ echo